Find the best shoes to crush the gym

 I’m here to help you find the right shoes for the gym in 2022!

 Some people might wonder why they need a shoe for the gym and have been going just fine in a pair of regular running or tennis shoes.

-There are some serious issues with wearing shoes that are not meant for the gym that will hold you back.
+The truth is that there are some serious issues with wearing shoes that are not meant for the gym that will hold you back.

-Important factors in weightlifting shoes
+Important factors in lifting shoes

 A tennis or running shoe has a totally different purpose.
 It is designed to absorb impact from a repeated action and cushion your foot, which leads to a highly compressible sole designed to mitigate shock.

 I remember back before I bought my first pair of lifting shoes and having the sole of my shoe get spongy and moving around as I was DEEP in a squat.
 Not good at all.

-The best lifting shoes will have a wider toe box, and a method of fastening your foot in the shoe to minimize movement.
+The best lifting shoes will have a wider toe box and a method of fastening your foot in the shoe to minimize movement.
 A strap is the most common form of this.

 Even more reasons to have the best shoes for lifting weights